joocer/data_expectations/README.md

 `column_values_are_increasing`.
 Most of the time you don't need to know _how_ it got like that, you are only interested _what_ the data looks like.

-Expectations can be used alongside, or in place of a schema validator, however they are not intended to perform validation of the data in a dataset, not just the structure of a table.
+Expectations can be used alongside, or in place of a schema validator, however Expectations is intended to perform validation of the data in a dataset, not just the structure of a table.

 ## Expectations